-As a child I spent my life observing my emotions.
-It was my way of righting a wrong, a way for me to understand my life and for me to understand that I didn’t need to copy other people’s emotional behaviour.
+As a child we may spend our life observing our emotions.
+It is a way of righting a wrong, a way for us to understand our life and for us to understand that we don’t need to copy other people’s emotional behaviour.

 So how do the emotions work?